Multiorbital character of the density wave in trilayer nickelate superconductors: Discussion

-Specifically, Fig.~\ref{fig:FS}d,e illustrate that the calculated $2\Delta_\mathrm{DW}$ peaks in the $A_{1g}$ and $B_{1g}$ channels align closely with the experimental data.
-Importantly, both the calculated $A_{1g}$ and $B_{1g}$ response match the data, without requiring an individual scaling factor for each channel, underscoring the consistency of the model.
-Irregular lineshapes of the experimentally observed DW peaks are also reproduced by the calculations, in particular the low-energy shoulder around $\sim$95~meV ($\sim$760\,cm$^{-1}$) in the $B_{1g}$ channel.
-In complementary calculations, where the Raman vertex accounts exclusively for either $d_{x^2 - y^2}$ to $d_{x^2 - y^2}$ or $d_{z^2}$ to $d_{z^2}$ transitions, we also obtain irregular lineshapes (see Supplementary Note 6), implying that lineshape features of the $2\Delta_\mathrm{DW}$ peak are primarily governed by the Fermi surface topology rather than distinct orbital contributions.
-However, in the absence of orbital mixing, the calculated relative intensity between the $2\Delta_\mathrm{DW}$ peaks in the $A_{1g}$ and $B_{1g}$ channels as well as the linewidths deviate significantly from experiment (see Supplementary Note 6)---a discrepancy that corroborates our assignment of the multiorbital character of the DW.
-While these results challenge the conclusion of Ref.~\onlinecite{Gim2025} of a pure $d_{x^2 - y^2}$ character of the DW in La$_4$Ni$_3$O$_{10}$, they align with several theoretical studies emphasizing that a multiorbital basis is required for modeling the intertwined electronic phases and instabilities in RP nickelates ~\cite{Chen2024Trilayer,Yang2024,Zhang2024b,LaBollita2024b,Zhang2024a,Zhang2025b,Lu2025,Zhang2025d}.
+Importantly, our calculated $2\Delta_\mathrm{DW}$ peaks in the $A_{1g}$ and $B_{1g}$ channels (Figs.~\ref{fig:FS}d,e) align closely with experiment, without requiring channel-dependent scaling factors, underscoring the consistency of our model.
+The irregular peak lineshapes, including the $\sim$95\,meV ($\sim$760\,cm$^{-1}$) shoulder in $B_{1g}$, are also reproduced.
+Complementary calculations, where the Raman vertex accounts exclusively for either $d_{x^2 - y^2}$ to $d_{x^2 - y^2}$ or $d_{z^2}$ to $d_{z^2}$ transitions, yield irregular lineshapes as well (see Supplemental Material, Sec.~VI~\cite{suppmat}), implying that lineshape features of the $2\Delta_\mathrm{DW}$ peak are primarily governed by the FS topology rather than distinct orbital contributions.
+However, without orbital mixing, the calculated relative intensity between the $2\Delta_\mathrm{DW}$ peaks in the $A_{1g}$ and $B_{1g}$ channels as well as the linewidths deviate from experiment (see Supplemental Material, Sec.~VI~\cite{suppmat}), corroborating the multiorbital nature of the Raman-active DW excitation.
+These findings challenge the orbital-selective $d_{x^2 - y^2}$ assignment of Ref.~\cite{Gim2025}, whereas they align with theoretical studies emphasizing that a multiorbital basis is required for modeling the intertwined electronic phases and instabilities in RP nickelates~\cite{Chen2024Trilayer,Yang2024,Zhang2024b,LaBollita2024b,Zhang2024a,Zhang2025b,Lu2025,Zhang2025d}.